mckennapsean/dissertation/content/07-reflect.md

-## Applying the s-CorrPlot Technique
+## Application of the s-CorrPlot Technique

 While creating the s-CorrPlot visualization technique, we worked in tandem with a biology collaborator to customize and tailor aspects of the data visualization